‘Empire’ Star Kaitlin Doubleday Gives Birth To A Baby Boy

 The news about Doubleday’s newborn son, Franklin, was first announced on Wednesday by Doubleday’s sister, Portia Doubleday, who stars in Mr. Robot.

 “BABY FRANKLIN HAS ARRIVED!!!
 That’s my nephew!”
-Portia Doubleday announced on her Instagram account alongside a picture of Franklin, according to Extra,
+Portia Doubleday announced on her Instagram account alongside a picture of Franklin, according to Extra.

 Despite the Wednesday announcement, Baby Franklin was officially born on Tuesday, February 19.
 Portia’s Instagram post displayed the first picture released of the newborn.
 In Portia’s photograph, baby Franklin appears quietly sleeping in a dog-printed hat.

 So far, Portia Doubleday is the only family member to have posted any pictures about Franklin’s birth.
-Neither Kaitlin Doubleday nor her husband Lucien have posted anything on their social media accounts.
+Neither Kaitlin Doubleday nor her husband Lucien has posted anything on their social media accounts.
 However, Kaitlin has responded actively to Portia’s posts about Franklin, confirming news of the birth.

 “Wow, he’s delicious looking,” Kaitlin said in response to Portia’s Instagram post, according to Extra.